ryandhasgit/Comedy/Dikkers/Funny in a Flash 2.md

+## Intro
+3 random pieces to look at
+scott says his method for writing is same for concepts quatntity is key toquantity #takeaway

 ## Principle 13

 ## Principle 14

 ## Principle 15

 ## Principle 16

 ## Principle 17

 ## Last Class

 RECAP: #summary